Welcome to IPSC Alberta – The International Practical Shooting Confederation - Alberta

-The “competition year” typically draws to a conclusion with the Annual IPSC Alberta Provincial Championship Match – a two-day, level 3 match culminating in the year’s final provincial ranking and establishing of the Alberta Provincial Divisional Teams which then head on to compete at the Annual IPSC Canada National Championship Match ( a 3-day, level III match).
+The “competition year” typically draws to a conclusion with the Annual IPSC Alberta Provincial Championship Match – a three-day, level 3 match culminating in the year’s final provincial ranking and establishing of the Alberta Provincial Divisional Teams which then head on to compete at the Annual IPSC Canada National Championship Match ( a 3-day, level III match).

 In addition, local clubs will also host their own, separate IPSC level 1 “club matches”.
 Details on those matches are available on the respective club or host range website.

 As in any other popular sport, a wide variety of people enjoy IPSC shooting.
 Our membership spans almost every occupation, from craftsmen to executives.
 We are also fortunate to have many women and families involved in our shooting programs.
 It is not unusual to find husbands and wives and families participating in IPSC activities.
 All of the people at our competitions are strong believers in safety and safe gun handling as well as good sportsmanship.